fabric8io-images/s2i/java/examples/binary/README.md

     s2i build --copy . fabric8/s2i-java s2i-java-binary-example
     docker run -p 8080:8080 s2i-java-binary-example

-See ../maven/README.md for more information.
+See the [README of the Maven example](../maven/README.md) for more information.